Nations, Nationalities and Peoples of Ethiopia

-The Nations, Nationalities and Peoples (Amharic: ብሄር ብሄረሰቦች እና ህዝቦች) refers to Ethiopians with all ethnolinguistic groups mentioned in Article 39 of the 1995 Constitution.
-Under EPRDF rule, the FDRE Constitution was applied in 1994 and came to force in the following year.
-The article 39 explicitly mention the term into five sections.
-The language and culture of these ethnic groups that historically residing to their respective territories is recognized under ethnic federalism.
-In addition, the rights of self-determination is fully granted in Article 39(1).
-Since 2006, the Nations, Nationalities and Peoples' Day is celebrated on 8 December of every year that includes festivals participating all ethnic groups gathering in every places and cities and showcase their music, traditionally attire and other entertainment.
+The Nations, Nationalities and Peoples (ብሄር ብሄረሰቦች እና ህዝቦች) refers to Ethiopians of all ethnolinguistic groups as mentioned in Article 39 of the 1995 Constitution.
+Under EPRDF rule, the FDRE Constitution was applied in 1994 and came into force in the following year.
+Article 39 explicitly mentions the term in five sections.
+The language and culture of these ethnic groups that historically residing in their respective territories is recognized under ethnic federalism.
+This implies the rights of self-determination is fully granted in Article 39(1).
+Since 2006, the Nations, Nationalities and Peoples' Day is celebrated on 8 December every year that includes festivals with all participating ethnic groups gathering and showcasing their music, traditional attire and other entertainment.

 Definition and usage

-The Nations, Nationalities and Peoples is a term refers to all ethnic groups of Ethiopia collectively.
-Among those ethnic groups, Amhara, Oromo and Tigrayans make up of majority of population, the former two being the largest with 60% of total population.
-After the fall of the Derg and the EPRDF seized the power, Article 39 of the 1995 Constitution was ratified the status of ethnicity of Ethiopia, giving full rights of secessionist seIf-determination.
-In the constitution, self-determination is radical right, by terminating the past unitary structure where all ethnic groups discontented by the policy and potentially form federation.
-The Article 39 stipulates:
+The Nations, Nationalities and Peoples is a term referring to all ethnic groups of Ethiopia collectively.
+Among those ethnic groups, Amhara, Oromo and Tigrayans make up a majority of the population, the former two being the largest with 60% of total population.
+After the fall of the Derg and the EPRDF seizure of power, Article 39 of the 1995 Constitution ratified the status of ethnicity of Ethiopia, giving full rights of secessionist seIf-determination.
+In the constitution, self-determination is a radical right, terminating the past unitary structure where all ethnic groups were discontented by public policy.
+Article 39 stipulates:

 (1) Every nation, nationality and people has an unconditional right to self-determination including the right to secession.